Sayomphon/Apps-memory-usage/README.md

 import os
 import subprocess
 ```
+  - ctypes: A foreign function library for Python, allowing calling functions in DLLs or shared libraries.
+  - time: Provides various time-related functions.
+  - csv: To handle CSV file reading and writing.
+  - os: Provides a way to use operating system-dependent functionality like reading or writing to the file system.
 ## Constants and Type Definitions
 These constants are used to define the access permissions for reading process memory and querying process information.
 ```python